NiallBunting/niallbunting.github.io/_posts/2020-07-01-just-in-time-knowledge.markdown

 ### Memory

-There are two [memory biases][memorybias] here that effect the rest of the article:
+There are two [memory biases][memorybias] relevant to rest of the article:

 *Verbatim effect*: There are two types of knowledge: the gist and the concrete facts and figures, the gist is remembered better than the verbatim facts.
 I can remember that Milgram’s experiment uses a shocking box and many people will follow the authority, but I can’t remember numbers of participants or the variations that he did.
 This comes from Fuzzy-Trace theory.